keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 ultimatums every day? **Imipolex G is the company albatross**" <span class="page-ref">261</span>
 {: .basf}

+> Anilinas Alemanas, the IG branch in Buenos Aires, on through Spottbilligfilm AG in Berlin (another IG outlet)

 Sandoz Swiss chemical company to make alizarin, isolated ergotamine (an indole), LSD (hallucinagen derived from ergot) that was used for pyschological control and intelligence gathering in MKUltra (some staffed from Operation Paperclip)
 Grössli = Grasselli = Chemical company meged into Dupont.